Linda Bellos

-Linda Ann Bellos OBE (born 13 December 1950) is a British businesswoman, radical feminist and gay-rights activist.
-In 1981 she became the first black woman to join the Spare Rib collective.
+Linda Ann Bellos OBE (born 13 December 1950) is a British businesswoman, radical feminist and lesbian rights activist.
+In 1981 she became the first woman of African descent to join the Spare Rib collective.
 She was elected to Lambeth Borough Council in London in 1985 and was the leader of the council from 1986 to 1988.

 Early life

-Bellos was born in London to a white Polish Jewish mother, Renee Sackman, and Nigerian, Yoruba father, Emmanuel Adebowale, who came from Uzebba and had joined the merchant navy during the Second World War.
+Bellos was born in London to a white Polish-Jewish mother, Renee Sackman, and a Nigerian, Yoruba father, Emmanuel Adebowale, who came from Uzebba and had joined the British Merchant Navy during the Second World War.
 Renee Sackman was disowned by her family for marrying an African Christian.
 Raised in Brixton, Bellos was educated at Silverthorne Girls' Secondary Modern School, Dick Sheppard Comprehensive School, and the University of Sussex (1978–81).

 Career

 Feminism

 Bellos is a radical feminist and was the first non-white lesbian to join the Spare Rib feminist collective in 1981.
 She criticises the movement's "point scoring" and the manner in which the women's movement was, in her view, dominated by white, middle-class women.

 She rejects the term "mixed race" because she considers that every attempt to define race is reduced to definitions of skin colour.
 She uses the term "mixed heritage" instead.
 Bellos is a person of African and Eastern European Jewish heritage.
 She uses the inclusive political term of "Black" to describe herself.